microsoftgraph/msgraph-bicep-types/docs/DEVELOPMENT.md

 Create new yml files (following the existing naming convention and a new semantic version) under the `beta` and `v1.0` folders.
 Edit the new yml files, with new types, properties and/or property annotation changes.

-#### Configure which versions need generation

-1. Update extensionConfig

-    From the root folder `/msgraph-bicep-types`:

-    ```sh
-    notepad  src/extensionConfigs/extensionConfig.json
-    ```

-    Update the version numbers and save the file.

-1. Add the new swagger version file names (to be generated in the next step).
-From the root folder `/msgraph-bicep-types`:

-    ```sh
-    notepad  swagger/specification/microsoftgraph/preview/readme.md
-    ```

-    Edit the YML `input-file` sections to append the latest versions for beta and v1.0.
-Something like:

-    ```yml
-    input-file:
-        - microsoftgraph/preview/beta/0.1.8-preview.json
-        - microsoftgraph/preview/beta/0.1.9-preview.json   <-- appending new version

-    input-file:
-        - microsoftgraph/preview/v1.0/0.1.8-preview.json
-        - microsoftgraph/preview/v1.0/0.1.9-preview.json   <-- appending new version
-    ```

 ### Generate the new types

-From the root folder `/msgraph-bicep-types` run the following PowerShell script
+From the root folder `/msgraph-bicep-types` run the following PowerShell script to generate types for the latest version

 ```sh
 .\scripts\UpdateGeneratedTypes.ps1